Graduate Non-Degree Study

-- If your request to take courses is approved, you will receive information about next steps 2-3 weeks prior to the start of the semester.
+- If your request to take courses is approved, you will receive information about the next steps 2-3 weeks prior to the start of the semester.

 More information including the Hunter College Graduate Student Non-degree Policy can be found on the Graduate Admissions website.

-Contact email@example.com for assistance submitting your application.
+Contact email@example.com for assistance with submitting your application.

 Graduate non-degree students are not eligible for federal financial aid.